LGBT COMMUNITY CENTER - EARLY HISTORY 208 WEST 13TH STREET, NEW YORK CITY

-FROM CONSTRUCTION UNTIL THE CLOSING OF THE HIGH SCHOOL
+FROM 1869 UNTIL THE CLOSING OF THE HIGH SCHOOL

-Food & Maritime High School: The Food and Maritime Trades Vocational High School was expanded c.1859 and c.1899 by C.B.J.
+Food and Maritime High School: The Food and Maritime Trades Vocational High School was expanded c.1859 and c.1899 by C.B.J.
 Snyder.
 By the 1970's it was in a joint program with a ship docked at the Christopher Street pier (now only the wooden poles stick up from the Hudson at the location near Morton Street) called the John Bowne.
 At its peak there were two ships docked there for the high school students to learn the maritime trades.

 Fiscal Crisis of the 1970's : During the mid 1970's, NYC was experiencing urban flight and a massive phenomena of landlord's abandoning their buildings to the City in a in-rem tax foreclosure procedure.
 Since the population at large was decreasing, the number of public school students was also dropping.
 The City also had limited funds to keep schools open if they were not fully occupied.
 The Department of City Planning created a unit to examine which schools (also hospitals, fire houses, courthouses etc.) had to be closed.
 Over 300 public buildings were closed during this fiscal crisis era.In the West Village two schools were closed.
 One being the King Street School and the other being the Food and Maritime High School.

-Closing of the Food & Maritime High School The school was closed on ....... and it was then transferred to the Mayor's jurisdiction for maintenance and disposition.
+Closing of the Food and Maritime High School The school was closed on ....... and it was then transferred to the Mayor's jurisdiction for maintenance and disposition.

 FROM CLOSING OF THE HIGH SCHOOL UNTIL THE NEGOTIATIONS WITH THE LGBT COMMUNITY